Title IX & Non-Discrimination

 Mr. Luke Gibson, Director, Pathway Center – Investigator

 Cairn University follows an established investigation process, which has been developed and informed by experts in the field of Title IX.

-This brief abbreviated presentation on the Cairn process is meant to inform the Cairn community of our sincere and timely response to all allegations of sexual misconduct.
+This brief abbreviated presentation on the Cairn process is meant to inform the Cairn community of our sincere and timely response to all allegations of discrimination and sexual misconduct.

 - Consults with the Office of Safety and Security to determine if

 - local, state, or federal laws have been broken

 - Clery Act reporting requirements are applicable including “duty to warn”